ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/inject-params.md

 #### Transform

-If you want to additional parse the specific param, we can pass a `parse` function.
+If you want to parse the specific param, you can pass a `parse` function.

 ```ts
 @Component({